I loved in Bali

 1. PRIVATE COOKING CLASS

 The absolute best thing we did in Bali was the cooking class, not because of the cooking (that was just a bonus for me!) it was because of our teacher, Dewa and the impact he had on us.
 Aary is NOT into cooking and this class was his highlight too - so that's saying something!
 Dewa is Buddhist (which is unusual for Bali) and lives in an Ubud village of 2000 people.
 He lives in his compound (house) with 4 generations and this is where the class is taken.
 It was incredible to finally get to be inside one of these beautiful homes that we drove past often all around Bali.

-It was a private class (some cooking classes have up to 40 people!) so it was just Aary and I and included accommodation pick up.
-We covered everything from gardening and how they grow organically using things like crop rotation, how the compound has to be built and why (30% house, 10% temple, 60% for garden and livestock), about the traditions and religion and then about the food and cooking.
+It was a private class (some cooking classes have up to 40 people!) so it was just Aary and me and included accommodation pick up.
+We covered everything from gardening and how they grow organically using things like crop rotation, how the compound has to be built and why (30% house, 10% temple, 60% for garden and livestock), the traditions and religion and then about the food and cooking.
 This class was 5 days into our holiday so much of what he was covering we were already interested in based on our Bali experience so far.
-Dewa studied linguistics for many years so his English is impeccable which was great for wanting to extend the conversation from just the basics to want to ask questions about things we have seen, to conversations on almost of a spiritual level.
+Dewa studied linguistics for many years so his English is impeccable which was great for wanting to extend the conversation from just the basics to want to ask questions about things we have seen, to conversations on almost a spiritual level.
 He was one of the most humble, wise, kind and knowledgeable persons I have ever met, and a few times when he was talking to us I cried, in a good way.